 - The School Admissions Code, legislative guidance including co-ordination, equal preference scheme and infant class size legislation are adhered to, - The schools serve traditional areas (catchments/communities) to ensure fair access.
-Each school's catchment area is a geographical area defined by DCC following consultation with the governors and neighbouring schools and is available for parents to view on the Dorset school admissions website, - Where possible, within the current constraints and legislation, children attend schools preferred by their parents, - Every (Dorset) child will be allocated a place in an educational setting once an application is submitted, - Admission arrangements are consistently and equally applied to all, - Resources are used efficiently, - Allocation of school places are made up to the planned admission number, in accordance with the oversubscription criteria. - The Admissions Arrangements adhere to the principles of the Equalities Act 2010.
+Each school's catchment area is a geographical area defined by DCC following consultation with the governors and neighbouring schools and is available for parents to view on the Dorset school admissions website, and appended to this document - · Admission arrangements are consistently and equally applied to all, - Resources are used efficiently, - Allocation of school places are made up to the planned admission number, in accordance with the oversubscription criteria. - The Admissions Arrangements adhere to the principles of the Equalities Act 2010.